 - Or you can dive straight into taking repair jobs on the side, starting very slowly

 If you need help figuring out a work-around, we’re happy to help.
+As for the rest of the job, including disassembly and parts-changing, that's the easy stuff for a handy person like yourself.

 Where to Get More Information If You Need It